srinathln7/zkp-authentication/README.md

 1. Build the Docker images and containers:

 ```

 cd deploy/local

 docker compose up

 ```

+If you encounter issues with building the containers due to IP address overlap, it is likely caused by conflicting IP addresses in the network.
+To resolve this, you can change the subnet address used for the containers to ensure uniqueness.
+By selecting a different subnet address, you can avoid conflicts and successfully build the containers.

 2. Enter the Docker `local-zkp-auth-client` container: